 The episode was awarded the Genesis Award for "Best Television Prime Time Animated Series" in 1994 for "consciousness-raising on behalf of animal issues."

 This episode contains examples of:

-- Artistic License – History and Fridge Brilliance: Grampa's story about how he had to pose as a German cabaret singer after he got separated from his platoon during a raid in Dusseldorf isn't true, not just because of Grampa's penchant for telling wacky stories (and this one breaking the scale), but because the German cabaret was outlawed in 1935 (long before WW2 officially started), with many involved either fleeing the country or getting put in concentration camps due to their anti-Nazi views (and some of the performers possibly being Jewish).
+- Artistic License – History: Grampa's story about how he had to pose as a German cabaret singer after he got separated from his platoon during a raid in Dusseldorf is impossible, not just because of how cartoonish the flashback was, but because the German cabaret was outlawed in 1935 (long before WW2 officially started), with many involved either fleeing the country or getting put into concentration camps due to their anti-Nazi views (and some of the performers possibly being Jewish).
 The Dusseldorf air raid that Grampa was said to be a part of happened in 1942.
 But since this is Grampa Simpson we're talking about, Bart is justifiably skeptical.Bart: [skeptically] Is that story true, Grampa?